 Prayers are lifted fro you and your family.

-Monticello, AR Saturday, March 3, 2018 Dr. Matthews was a wonderful person.
+Dr. Matthews was a wonderful person.
 She was an inspiration to many.
 She was the same person everywhere and every time you met her.
 Her words of wisdom are still in my heart.
 She will be missed by everyone who knew her.
-RIPMichella Seawright
+RIP

 Janice

-Austin, AR Thursday, March 1, 2018 Dr. Matthews was the epitome of southern grace and gentility.
+Dr. Matthews was the epitome of southern grace and gentility.
 A graceful lady of endearing charm and provocative charisma, she was a true friend.
-I will miss her very, very much.linda funderburg
+I will miss her very, very much.

 Terry